 CONSIDER HIRING A REALTOR

 Given the state of the Toronto real estate market, now more than ever, using the best realtor to lease your property will help you to secure a higher price.
 Individuals who rent their homes and condos themselves often get less money, either because they don’t have the reach to find the right tenant, or because tenants searching without a realtor tend to be a bit more price conscious, always looking for the best possible deal.

 A realtor can help adequately evaluate the competition and the nature of the market, securing you a higher rental price.
-Keep in mind, renters are always looking for a deal, if you don’t have an agent who can substantiate the rental price, you risk being stuck with a lease that can’t carry you along with the increasing prices.
+Keep in mind, renters are always looking for a deal, if you don’t have an agent who can substantiate the rental price, you risk being stuck with a lease that can’t carry you along with the increasing rental prices.

 Consider opting for a higher initial rental price while offering your tenant a signing bonus.
 A slightly higher rate than the average going market price will allow you to raise the rent annually based on that higher rental price — while offering the signing bonus makes it affordable for the tenant today.
 As an example, if the going rental rate for your one bedroom condo is $1950 a month, lease your property for $2000 with a signing bonus of $600.
-That $600 is equivalent to the $50 difference in monthly rent which means your tenants are actually paying the standard $1950 but you’re able to increase the rent next year based on the full $2000 lease price.
+That $600 is equivalent to the $50 difference in monthly rent for the full year, which means your tenants are actually paying the standard $1950 but you’re able to increase the rent next year based on the full $2000 lease price.
 Tenants will want the cash in hand and it will provide them with money up front to help offset some of the costs involved in moving.